oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The aim of VCFtools is to provide  easily accessible methods for working with complex  genetic variation data in the form of VCF files.

-**URL**
+**More Information**

 https://vcftools.github.io